suryavirkapur/vglnt/README.md

 *   **Integration with Driving Simulators:** Integrate the system with driving simulators for training and evaluation purposes.
 *   **Support for other LLMs and training frameworks:**  Make the system modular and adaptable.

-This detailed technical specification provides a comprehensive roadmap for the development of your Video Analysis Software.
-Remember that this is a living document and may need to be updated as the project evolves.
-Good luck!